WicksGroup/pyhy/README.md

 # PyHy
 Python for Hyades - PyHy
 This repository is a Python wrapper for the Hyades hydrocode.
-It contains tools to help with creating input files, running the simulation, organizing the outputs, visualizing the inputs and outputs, and fitting Hyades velocities to experimental measurements.
+The primary goal of this repository is lower the barrier to entry of the Hyades hydrocode by automating the tedious parts of the most common uses including creating input files, running the simulation, organizing the outputs, visualizing the inputs and outputs, and fitting Hyades velocities to experimental measurements.

+Some aspects of Hyades were deliberately left out, and the user does not have control over every aspect of the inputs and outputs.
+This repository is supposed to make the basics very easy, not to completely replace the Hyades command line interface.

 This repository should work on all operating systems, but was tested on a MacOS installation of Hyades.
 This repository assumes the user has familiarity with Hyades simulations and basic terminal usage.